Girl (Maren Morris song)

-"Girl" is a song recorded by American country music singer Maren Morris for her album of the same name.
+"Girl" is a song American singer Maren Morris for her album of the same name.
 Morris co-wrote the song with Sarah Aarons and its producer Greg Kurstin.
-It was released to American country radio on January 18, 2019 through Columbia Nashville as the album's first single.
+It was released to American country radio on January 18, 2019, through Columbia Nashville as the album's first single.
 The song has been certified platinum in the United States and double platinum in Canada.

 Music video

-The music video was directed by Dave Meyers and premiered on CMT, GAC and Vevo in January 2019.
+The music video for "Girl" was directed by Dave Meyers and premiered on CMT, Great American Country, and Vevo in January 2019.
 It begins and ends with Morris giving a spoken-word monologue about what it means to be a girl, and is interspersed with footage of Morris performing on stage, and various anonymous women going through hardships in life, as well Morris being critiqued by male music executive.

 Commercial performance

-"Girl" reached a peak of number one on the Billboard Country Airplay chart dated August 3, 2019.
-It is the singer's third single to reach the top of the Country Airplay chart, and it was also the first solo female song to lead the chart in over a year, since Kelsea Ballerini's "Legends" in February 2018.
-The following week, it fell to number 13, making it the first song to fall out of the top 10 from number one since Shania Twain's "You Win My Love" fell from number 1 to number 11 in 1996.
+"Girl" reached a peak of number one on the US Country Airplay chart dated August 3, 2019.
+It is her third single to reach the top of the Country Airplay chart and was the first solo female song to lead the chart in over a year, since Kelsea Ballerini's "Legends" in February 2018.
+The following week, it fell to number 13.

-The song was certified Gold by the RIAA on July 17, 2019, and Platinum later the same year on October 10 for one million units in combined sales and streams.
+"Girl" was certified Gold by the Recording Industry Association of America (RIAA) on July 17, 2019, and Platinum later the same year on October 10 for one million units in combined sales and streams.
 It has sold 155,000 copies in the United States as of December 2019.